 - Access to jobs that may not be advertised on career boards

 - A faster track to employment

 - The ability to work in a range of environments/roles, adding to skills and experience

 - A better chance of being matched with a job and workplace culture that’s a good fit

 - Ongoing employment with the agency rather than a series of resume gaps

 The Rise of the Scalable Workforce & the Future

-While no one agrees on exactly how much the contingent labor market will grow, the shift away from full-time long-term jobs has reached a tipping point.
-Businesses and workers are in the process of learning to get what they need from the gig economy, and it starts with making the right connections.
+No one agrees on exactly how much the contingent labor market will grow.
+However, the shift away from full-time long-term jobs has reached a tipping point.
+Businesses and workers are in the process of learning to get what they need from the gig economy.
+It starts with making the right connections.
 Staffing agencies along with freelance management platforms will form the foundation of this new model.
 With more people shifting rapidly from one job to another, the need for hiring software automation will increase as well.
-To learn how Efficient Hire is dealing with the rise of the scalable workforce and rising to the occasion, talk to our team today.
+To learn how Efficient Hire is dealing with the rise of the scalable workforce and rising to the occasion, talk to our sales team today.